The View: Seasons 11–18 (2007–2015)

 The co-hosts interview U.S. Navy Adm.
 Michael Mullen and his wife, Deborah, on November 24, 2010.

 In August 2007, Walters replaced O'Donnell with actress Whoopi Goldberg for season 11.
 Goldberg debuted during the season premiere on September 4.
 Actress Sherri Shepherd joined as a permanent co-host beginning September 10.
 Hasselbeck went on maternity leave from October 2007 to January 2008 and again from August to October 2009, with rotating guest co-hosts filling in during the latter.
 In August 2009, Walters, Behar, Hasselbeck, Goldberg, and Shepherd won the Daytime Emmy Award for Outstanding Talk Show Host.
 Walters took a hiatus after undergoing open-heart surgery in May 2010 and returned on September 7 during the season 14 premiere broadcast.

 In 2013, Behar left the series at the end of season 16.
 That same month, Hasselbeck was reported to be departing alongside Behar due to market research finding both of their views too "polarizing", which Walters denied.
 Despite Walters' earlier denial, Hasselbeck indeed departed the show on July 10 to join the Fox News morning program Fox & Friends.
 Behar's final episode, a This Is Your Life-style tribute to her, aired on August 9.
 Actress Jenny McCarthy became a co-host the following season and debuted on its premiere broadcast on September 9.

-Walters retired in on May 16, 2014.
+Walters retired on May 16, 2014.
 Shepherd and McCarthy departed the following month and made their final appearances on August 11.

 After making guest appearances during the previous season, actress Rosie Perez as well as former White House Communications Director Nicolle Wallace permanently joined the series in its 18th season, establishing Perez as the series' first Latina co-host; the two debuted alongside O'Donnell, who permanently returned, and Goldberg during the season premiere on September 15, 2014.
 Perez took a hiatus at the end of the year to rehearse for her role in the play Fish in the Dark and returned on February 3, 2015.
 That same month, representatives for O'Donnell confirmed that she would once again exit the panel due to "personal reasons"; her final appearance aired on February 12.
 Actress Raven-Symoné joined the series full-time in June after frequently guest co-hosting, and the following month, comedian Michelle Collins, who had been a frequent guest, was permanently added for the following season.
 Perez and Wallace exited at the conclusion of the 18th season in August.